Stuart Hooper: Bath Rugby: 2016–2023

 On 30 August 2016, it was announced that Hooper would take on the role of Performance and Player Development Director at Bath.
-On 7 May 2019, it was announced that Hooper would take on the role of Director of Rugby for Bath at the start of the 2019-20 season, following the departure of former director of rugby Todd Blackadder.
+On 7 May 2019, it was announced that Hooper would take on the role of Director of Rugby for Bath at the start of the 2019–20 season, following the departure of former director of rugby Todd Blackadder.

-Bath finished 4th in the 2019-20 season, reaching the Premiership playoffs for the first time since 2015.
+Bath finished 4th in the 2019–20 season, reaching the Premiership playoffs for the first time since 2015.
 However, the 2021–22 season proved particularly challenging, as Bath finished last in the Premiership table, managing only five wins in 24 games.
 Ahead of the 2022–23 season, South African coach Johann van Graan signed a long-term contract to join Bath.
 He was initially set to work under Hooper as Head Coach, replacing Neal Hatley, who transitioned to Forwards Coach, while Hooper retained his position as Director of Rugby.
-However, after Bath's historic 64-0 loss to rivals Gloucester Rugby near the end of the 2021–22 season, a restructuring of the club's leadership took place.
+However, after Bath's historic 64–0 loss to rivals Gloucester Rugby near the end of the 2021–22 season, a restructuring of the club's leadership took place.
 Hooper moved from Director of Rugby to the newly created role of General Manager, with Van Graan becoming Head of Rugby and gaining full control of the first team for the 2022–23 season.
 Hooper departed this role and left the club after just one season as General Manager.

+Post-retirement

+Since retirement from coaching, Hooper has been involved with the proposed breakaway global rugby franchise R360.
+In June 2025, he was forced from his position as a senior administrator with the England and Wales Cricket Board after backlash from his association with the proposal.
+Since October 2025, he has served as co-Chief Executive Officer of the franchise.
+In November 2025, it was announced that the franchise start date would be postponed to 2028 amid doubts about its ability to recruit players and the viability of its commercial model.
+As of December 2025, Hooper remains one of the largest shareholders of AOTG Sports, the company behind the proposal, alongside sports agent Mark Spoors.